ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/quadratic-roots.md

 $$

-To provide a command-line interface to your program, you should also implement a function that has the following signature:
+To provide a command-line interface to your program, you should also implement a main function that has the following signature:

 ```python
 def main(